dotnet/docs/docs/ai/quickstarts/quickstart-ai-chat-with-data.md

 ## Add the app code

-1. Add a new classed named **CloudService** to your project with the following properties:
+1. Add a new class named **CloudService** to your project with the following properties:

    :::code language="csharp" source="snippets/chat-with-data/azure-openai/CloudService.cs" :::